Ground Source Heat Pump Installation

 “We have a new build where EnergyMyWay were engaged by the housebuilder to integrate a heat pump system.
 This works well and is quiet and effective.
 We are particularly impressed by how responsive the team is - James has always jumped onto issues if they arise and helped resolve them quickly.
 We also asked them to install PV panels which are integrated well into the overall home energy context.”

-Robert Flint, 2023 customer
+Robert Flint, 2023 customer (Google review)

 Boiler Upgrade Scheme (BUS)